Overview

 — Personal Branding

 Modern mirrorless cameras can shoot up to 20 frames per second (fps), with some models exceeding this rate.
+We had mentioned this is expected during a sports event, where the action is fast and the picture is ever changing.

-These photographers rely on the camera to capture a special moment rather than creating one through their skill and vision.
+Today’s photographers rely on the camera to capture a special moment rather than creating one through their skill and vision.
 This distinction is crucial; while the modern digital photographer depends on sheer volume, the experienced photographer crafts each shot meticulously, bringing a unique artistic touch to every frame.

-Photographers needed a deep understanding of lighting, angles, and exposure to capture the perfect image, as every frame costs time and money.
+Film photographers need a deep understanding of lighting, angles, and exposure to capture the perfect image, as every frame costs time and money.
 This necessity honed their skills, making them adept at capturing high-quality images with fewer attempts.

 Today’s digital cameras are equipped with sophisticated technology that allows for rapid shooting and immediate review.